- Most popular by deposits.

 Unless you’re the lucky 0.5% richest investors or 1% poorest, you will pay a 15% long-term capital gains tax rate.
 That means if you profit $1,000 you need to hand $150 over to the government for the privilege.

-Betterment’s Tax Loss Harvesting shifts the scales in your favor by harvesting the natural dips in the stock market as losses to weigh against your gains.
+Betterment’s Tax Loss Harvesting tips the scales in your favor by harvesting the natural dips in the stock market as losses to weigh against your gains.

-These losses continue to add up over time and when it’s time for you to withdraw your investments it dramatically reduces your tax bill.
+These micro-losses add up over time, and when it’s time for you to withdraw your investments it dramatically reduces your tax bill.
 It’s important to note that you never actually lost any money, it’s more of a clever paperwork process that you’d need a computer to accomplish.
 Betterment is smart like that.

-While there is a lot of complicated logic behind the scenes which pulls this off, the actual concept is rather simple.
+While there is a lot of complicated logic behind the scenes which pulls this off, the concept is straightforward.

 For every fund in your portfolio, Betterment has a similar secondary and tertiary fund that it can flip between.
 They are for all intents and purposes identical in their contents.
 They are just managed by different companies and have different names.

 For example, VTI (Vanguard’s Total Stock Market exchange-traded fund) will get swapped with SCHB when the timing is right.
 You can read about it in all of its glorious detail in this Betterment white paper.
 I highly recommend reading it if you’ve been having trouble sleeping lately.
 It’s that good.
 Sorry Betterment!

 When your primary fund is at a point where it’s below the value you purchased it at, it is automatically sold and the identical secondary fund is purchased.
 This process is repeated as often as it makes sense for as long as you keep your money invested.

 Betterment outperforms the competition in this process by 0.99% as per that white paper.
 Go Betterment!